osisoft/APIDocumentationSandbox/content/api-reference/streaming-updates/change-broker-updates.md

 ---

 # Updates
 The Updates API allows users to retrieve updates for resources (for example, streams) in a specified Signup.
-This API is to be used after the user has successfully created a Signup using the Signups API.
-The user may begin a polling flow with this API by using the starter bookmark of an active Signup, provided through the Signups API (via GET /Signups/{signupId}).
+This API is to be used after the signup Owner has successfully created a Signup using the Signups API.
+The signup Owner may begin a polling flow with this API by using the starter bookmark of an active Signup, provided through the Signups API (via GET /Signups/{signupId}).

 ## `Get Updates`